CYHSM/chess-surprise-analysis/README.md

 ## Example 1

-I evaluated Garry Kasparovs immortal game against Veselin Topalov until depth 32.
+I evaluated Garry Kasparov's immortal game against Veselin Topalov until depth 32.
 In this game Kasparov was trailing a bit and in the following position Kasparov decided to go all in and play Rxd4, which is of course quite a natural move to play in this position.

 <p align="center"><img src="media/kasparov_board_bf.png" width="480"></p>